Best Banjo Pickups – Buyer’s Guide and Reviews

 Buyer’s Tips: Key Considerations

-Pickups can be fitted to almost any type of banjo.
-There are broadly three different kinds of pickup: piezo, magnetic and microphone pickups:
+Pickups can fit almost any type of banjo.
+There are broadly three different kinds of pickup: piezo, magnetic, and microphone:

 Ease of installation, feedback reduction, and quality of sound and construction are all things that are important to look for when buying a pickup.